joveilleux/CS-330---Homework/Homework-Intro.md

 - **HelloWorld.py**
    - This is a simple Hello, World! program.
 - **FizzBuzz.py**
-  - This program prints the numbers 1 - 100.If the number is divisible
-    by 3, it prints "Fizz".
+  - This program prints the numbers 1 - 100.
+If the number is divisible by 3, it prints "Fizz".
 If the number is divisible by 5, it prints "Buzz".
 If the number is divisible by both, it prints "FizzBuzz".
 - **GuessingGame.py**